DataDog/integrations-extras/cloudnatix/README.md

 ### Configuration

-There are no configuration at this time.
+There is no configuration at this time.

 ### Validation